-An administrator needs to confirm the automatically-assigned Analyst and Reader role for an invited user, or update the user role.
+An administrator can update the automatically-assigned Power Analyst and Responder role for a newly invited user.

 To assign and edit user roles, go to Settings > User Management.

-User roles set in Dynamics 365 don’t apply to Social Engagement.
-You’ll need to set roles in both Social Engagement and in Dynamics 365.
+User roles set in Dynamics 365 for Customer Engagement don’t apply to Social Engagement.
+You’ll need to set roles in both Social Engagement and in Customer Engagement.
 A user can have a different role in each solution.

-If there are Newly invited (Analyst/Reader) users in the solution, administrators will receive a notification when accessing the Settings area.
+If there are Newly invited users in the solution, administrators can find them from the drop-down menu on Settings > User Management.